jlfaucher/executor5-bulk/docs/trunk/tools/readme.txt

           the contents of this folder to a folder to be used for building the documents and run setup.rex to complete the installation.

+- oorexxdocs-macOS.zip

+        - contains the tools to build the ooRexx documentation on macOS; unzip and copy the contents of this folder to a folder to be used for building the documents and follow the instructions in WhatIsHere.txt.
+For a better understanding of the build process reference is made to the read1st.txt in the Windows build tools
+- oorexxdocs-Ubuntu.zip

+        - contains the tools to build the ooRexx documentation on macOS; unzip and copy the contents of this folder to a folder to be used for building the documents and follow the instructions in WhatIsHere.txt.
+For a better understanding of the build process reference is made to the read1st.txt in the Windows build tools

+          Note: the tools for Linux are relying on an internet connection and are considerably slower than on macOS or Windows.
+Proposals for amendments are welcome.